GUI Testing Guide: Test Plans, Techniques & Best Practices

 Key features to look for in advanced GUI testing solutions

 Not all GUI testing tools are created equal.
-The best options provide functionality that goes beyond basic test execution and help teams build scalable, maintainable testing frameworks.
+The best options provide functionality that goes beyond basic test execution and helps teams build scalable, maintainable testing automation frameworks.

 Essential features include: